 Apart from the competition, utilities and retailers have a great internal challenge: to stop working with an outdated business model.

-The model of the traditional energy companies was divided – with the mentioned liberalization of the market – in three fundamental branches:
+The model of the traditional energy companies was divided – with the mentioned liberalization of the market – into three fundamental branches:

 - and commercialisation